 The famed Beverly Hills estate Cordhaven designed by Paul R. Williams was built in 1933 for Errett Lobban Cord (E. L. Cord).
 Cord had little formal education -- briefly enrolled at the Los Angeles Polytechnic High School (1907) and in a few evening business classes at the Y.M.C.A.
 He began his career as a used car salesman (1911) but within months had opened the Cord Auto Washing Company.
 Recognizing the potential of the American auto industry, he became an early car-centric entrepeuner.
 In 15 years at the age of 32, he was the youngest president of a large American automobile manufacturing company.
 (Los Angeles Times.
 December 26, 1926) A man with impressive executive ability, by 1929 Cord controlled over 150 companies including the Auburn Automobile Company (the maker of the iconic Cord and the Duesenberg).
 Though living in a number of midwestern cities in the 1920s, Cord decided to return to Los Angeles.

-When completed, Cordhaven, the colonial-style, red brick mansion on a ten-acre estate at North Hillcrest Road in Beverly Hills covered 32,000 square feet and contained 16 bedrooms and 22 bathrooms.
+When completed, Cordhaven, the Southern Colonial-style, red brick mansion on an eighteen-acre estate at North Hillcrest Road in Beverly Hills covered 32,000 square feet, had 16 bedrooms and 22 bathrooms.
 Impressed by how quickly he received the plans for the “dream house” and the quality of the ideas, Cord awarded Paul R. Williams the contract over the proposals of many of the important white architects practicing in Los Angeles at the time.
 Involved in every aspect of planning, E.L.
 Cord has often been described as one of Williams' "most difficult but stimulating clients."
 (Errett Lobban Cord: His Empire, His Motorcars, 1984.)

 Because of the public's interest Williams' photographs, renderings and sketches for the project were included in a display of his work at Mary Louise Schmidt's Architects and Engineers Building in downtown Los Angeles.
 An article in the professional magazine Architect and Engineer (October, 1931) describing the Williams' exhibition reported that the Cord house "is said to be an unusually fine example of the Southern Colonial style of architecture."